alexrutar/texproject/README.md

 # TexProject: An automatic LaTeX project manager.
-TexProject is a LaTeX template and project manager written in Python.
+TexPRoject is a command-line LaTeX template and project manager written in Python.

 ## Installation
 On UNIX-like systems, typically one can install the command-line tool with the following commands: